We are currently accepting applications for the 2018-2019 training, click here to download:

 DURHAM, NORTH CAROLINA

-THE NARM™ TRAINING is an advanced training for the healing of developmental trauma.
-Enrollment is open to psychotherapists, Somatic Experiencing practitioners and other somatic practitioners who work with trauma.
+THE NARM™ TRAINING is an advanced training for the healing of complex trauma.
+Enrollment is open to psychotherapists, counselors, social workers, somatic practitioners and other health care professionals who work with trauma.
 Applications are approved on a case-by-case basis*.

 Training Schedule (Wednesday evening thru Sunday)*: